..

 SNELL 2, MCIVER

-1904 - AUSTRIA-HUNGARY TOUR
+1904 - AUSTRIA-HUNGARY & GERMANY TOUR

 It only came about ironically after G.O.Smith and W.J.
 Oakley's attempt to organise an American tour collapsed.
-So on the recommendation of the Oxford and Cambridge University teams who had both visited Hungary, it was decided that it would be better than a west of England tour.
+So on the recommendation of the Oxford and Cambridge University teams who had both visited Hungary, it was decided that it would be more exciting than a west of England tour.
 The first match in Budapest, played before a large crowd, was against Magyar Testgyakorlók Köre Budapest (MTK) and resulted in an easy 6-0 victory.
 This was followed by a 9-0 thrashing of Budapesti Torna Club and bettered still by a 12-0 win over Magyar Athletikai Club.
 The Corinthians were so impressed by the hospitality and spirit of their Hungarian hosts that they donated a trophy, The Corinthian Cup, which became the centre-piece of an annual tournament competed amongst Hungary's top amateur teams for the next three decades.
 In return, the Corinthian Club was presented with a gold medal by the City of Budapest at the farewell banquet.

 After these games the club departed for Vienna where hosts Vienna FC were beaten 7-1 in front of 5,000 spectators - the largest gathering at a football match in the country.
 After making their mark in Austria, the Corinthians moved swiftly onto Prague.
 There, SK Slavia Prague were encountered and were much stronger opposition than the previous matches, having played the game longer than those elsewhere.
 Slavia had gone the whole season unbeaten and were one of the finest teams on the Continent.
 The match, played in front of 4,000 spectators finished 7-4 to Corinthians despite Slavia taking the lead on more than one occasion.
 The second match against a Prague Select XI finished 4-1 in favour of the Amateurs.
 The final game of the tour was against VfB Leipzig, German champions in 1903, and despite only having twelve fit players, a further 4-1 victory resulted.